valera-rozuvan-archive/simple-express-js-with-db/README.md

 - [AngularJS](https://angularjs.org/) HTML enhanced for web apps - user
 interface

-It serves as an example, and shouldn't be used `as is` in a production environment.
+This project serves as an example, and shouldn't be used `as is` in a production environment.
 Now that you have been warned, let's get started = )

 ## Requirements